StreisandEffect/streisand/documentation/modular_roles.md

 externally facing attack surface.

-The solution: Allowing users to selectively disable Streisand services they don't require, creating custom profiles that suit their needs.
+The solution: Allowing users to selectively disable Streisand services they don't require, creating custom profiles that suits their needs.

 The challenge: Streisand was initially designed as a monolithic deploy.
 That is, the Ansible roles responsible for each service inter-depend on one another.
 To